Slow Cooker Turkey Sweet Potato Chili

 Instructions

 - In a large skillet, heat the olive oil over medium-high heat.
-Add the turkey, sprinkle with ½ teaspoon salt, then stir, breaking the ground turkey apart with a wooden spoon.
+Add the turkey, sprinkle with ½ teaspoon of the salt, then stir, breaking apart with a wooden spoon.

-- Carefully transfer the turkey, onion, and bell pepper mixture to a 6-quart slow cooker.
-Add the sweet potato, tomato sauce, diced tomatoes, black beans, kidney beans, pinto beans, and 1 teaspoon salt.
-Stir until well combined.
+- Carefully transfer the cooked turkey to a 6-quart slow cooker.
+Add 1½ teaspoons of salt, granulated garlic, cumin, chili powder, onion, bell pepper, sweet potato, tomato sauce, diced tomatoes, black beans, kidney beans, and pinto beans, stirring to combine.

-- Cover and cook on high for 4-5 hours or low for 6-7 hours.
+- Cover and cook on high for 4-5 hours or low for 6-7 hours, or until the veggies are very tender.

 Made this in my instant pot on the Bean/Chili setting and it was amazing.
 Huge hit with my husband as well, even though he thinks he doesn’t like sweet potatoes.
 A keeper for sure!